 Hello and welcome to Music at St Peter’s Catholic Academy!
 My name is Mr Balzarano and I am the music teacher here at our school.

 Music is a universal language, and I believe it embodies one of the highest forms of creativity.
 I have always been passionate about music, and fortunate to have been given many opportunities to excel in the subject thanks to creative and inspiring music educators teaching me during my school years.
 I have always harboured a want to ‘pay it forward’ and provide the same musical encouragement and enjoyment to children that I received at their age.
 I have had a long career in piano and electronic keyboard performance in addition to my teaching.
-I have worked in many professional touring bands in my native Australia, and have received many accolades that include passing the Australian Guild of Music Professional Performance examination with high distinction; gaining a Diploma in Music (Hons) from the Australian International Conservatorium of Music; being a four-time state champion and a national representative in electronic organ competitions run by Yamaha Music; and completing both my Masters Degree and Doctorate (PhD) in Music at Keele University here in Staffordshire.
+I have worked with professional touring bands as a keyboardist in my native Australia, and have received many accolades that include passing the Australian Guild of Music Professional Performance examination with high distinction; gaining a Diploma in Music (Hons) from the Australian International Conservatorium of Music; being a four-time state champion and a national representative in electronic organ competitions run by Yamaha Music; and completing both my Masters Degree and Doctorate (PhD) in Music at Keele University here in Staffordshire.

 What does a music lesson look like at St Peters?

 The music education at our school engages and inspires pupils to develop their talent as musicians and a love for the art, helping to increase their self-confidence, creativity and sense of achievement.
 As pupils progress with their learning from Nursery to Year 6 they develop a critical engagement with music, listening and appraising a comprehensive range of diverse musical styles whilst allowing each child to perform, improvise and compose their own pieces of music.
 If you were to observe a music lesson here at St Peter’s you would enjoy an integrated, practical, exploratory, and child-led approach to the musical learning being undertaken.
 All of this in an open, innovative, and fun atmosphere!

 Our Music curriculum ensures that all our pupils: